ivangfr/springboot-kafka-connect-jdbc-streams/README.md

 Steps to create the connectors:

-- In a terminal, navigate to `springboot-kafka-connect-jdbc-streams` root folder
+- In a terminal, navigate to the `springboot-kafka-connect-jdbc-streams` root folder

 - Run the following script to create the connectors on `kafka-connect`: